Timing Configuration

 The AeroRemote has the following features

-- 10 freely configurable buttons for use with your flight instrument / software (currently supports XCTrack, but more to come)
+- 10 freely configurable buttons for use with your flight instrument / software (supports XCTrack, SkyTrackPro, and more to come)

 - Zello PTT functionality